Shawn Redhage: Return to action and grand final (2011–12)

-Redhage made a remarkable returned to the Wildcats' line-up for the start of the 2011–12 season, as he played in their season opener against the 36ers in Adelaide on 8 October 2011.
-In the arena where his horrific injury occurred nine months earlier, Redhage scored a game-high 26 points to lead the Wildcats to a 102–69 win.
-After just narrowly missing out on the opening round's Player of the Week award, Redhage went on to earn Player of the Week honours for Round 2 after recording 21 points, seven rebounds and four assists in a 92–76 win over the Melbourne Tigers.
+Redhage returned to the Wildcats' line-up for the start of the 2011–12 season, as he played in their season opener against the 36ers in Adelaide on 8 October 2011.
+In the arena where his injury occurred nine months earlier, Redhage scored a game-high 26 points to lead the Wildcats to a 102–69 win.
+He earned Player of the Week honours for Round 2 after recording 21 points, seven rebounds and four assists in a 92–76 win over the Melbourne Tigers.
 Redhage concluded the season by earning Player of the Week honours for Round 25 after scoring 19 points in a 72–71 road win over Melbourne.
 The Wildcats reached the 2012 NBL Grand Final series, where they lost 2–1 to the New Zealand Breakers.
-Redhage forced the series to a third and deciding game with a memorable final-second block on Breakers guard C. J. Bruton in game two.
+Redhage forced the series to a third and deciding game with a final-second block on Breakers guard C. J. Bruton in game two.